steph-xue/network/README.md

 </h1>

 <h4 align="center">
-  A full stack social networking web application where users can create and edit posts, like and dislike posts made by others, and follow other users to build a personalized feed.
-Posts are paginated across the homepage, profile pages, and following feed to keep the interface organized.
+  A full-stack social networking web application where users can create posts, edit posts, like/dislike posts made by others, and follow other users to build a personalized feed.
 </h4>

 <p align="center">